cottoncandydeluxe/kitten_space_invaders/README.md

 Kitten sprite avoids falling stars and tries to survive until the end.

 Need: python and pygames installed on your machine.
+      save all the files in the same directory (folder) and run main.py.

 Goal: Make the kitten (the grey box) avoid the 'falling stars' (little white rectangles).
 Survive all 4 levels until the end of the rave concert.
 Controls: up, down, left, right arrow keys ---> move